Cultivating Mulberries in the Moscow Region - Delicious and Large Varieties

 Later, mulberry gardens were planted in many southern regions of the country.
 Nurseries were also created under them, where silkworms were bred.
 The southern climate is very well suited to the new culture, so it is natural that by the 50-m.
 XVIII century Mulberry has become one of the most common fruit trees in southern Russia.

 UNIQUE AND HEALING

-Modern “northern” mulberry varieties in height reach no more than 3,5 m.
+Modern "northern" varieties of mulberry in height reach no more than 3,5 m.
 They perfectly tolerate winter frosts up to 35 °.
 But since the roots of this plant are superficial, upon the onset of a “black” snowless winter they can freeze even at minus 15 °.
-To prevent this from happening, the trunk trunks must be covered with fallen leaves with a layer of 30 cm and from above with one layer of fir spruce branches.
+To prevent this, the trunk circles must be covered with fallen leaves with a layer of 30 cm and from above - with one layer of fir spruce branches.

 But the frost resistance of the tree itself is very high, so in winter even skeletal branches do not freeze in severe frosts near mulberries.

 Mulberries are somewhat reminiscent of juicy blackberries or raspberries.
-In the latest varieties, they are very large (in length reach 8 cm) and sweet, with a pleasant delicate aroma.
+In the latest varieties, they are very large (up to 8 cm in length) and sweet, with a pleasant delicate aroma.
 By color, they can be cream-white, burgundy and dark purple.
 Ripen in late July - early August.
 Because of the delicate skin, they practically cannot tolerate transportation, so you need to immediately consume them fresh or start preparing something from them (wine, juices, preserves, compotes).
-Fruiting of young trees begins on the 4-5-th year.
+Fruiting of young trees begins in the 4th-5th year.

 Mulberry is quite unpretentious and can grow on not very fertile soils.
 In addition, it has increased drought tolerance.
 The fact is that a tree has a powerful root system that penetrates deep into the soil and can easily take water and nutrients from there.